hhd-dev/linux-handheld/readme.md

 # Linux-Handheld for Arch
 A collection of patches for various devices made for Arch.
-Adds fixes for the Ally, Legion Go, and bmi160, bmi323 devices.
+Adds fixes for the Ally, Legion Go, and bmi160, bmi260, bmi323 devices.
-Based on 6.6.14 linux-lts, with the patches from the Fedora [kernel-fsync](https://copr.fedorainfracloud.org/coprs/sentry/kernel-fsync/) kernel and some additional ones (such as the bmi160 fix for Ayaneo devices and others).
+Based on 6.6 linux-lts, with the patches from the Fedora [kernel-fsync](https://copr.fedorainfracloud.org/coprs/sentry/kernel-fsync/) kernel and some additional ones (such as the bmi160 fix for Ayaneo devices and others).

+It includes the winesync patch series and the preferred core patch series from upstream, so it is a viable candidate instead of a newer 6.7+ kernel which might introduce additional regressions.

 For the Legion Go, fixes the white flashing issue and frame halving on 60hz, as well as add in fsync.